Rahulxz/Case-Studies-Guesstimates-for-Entertainment-Industries/README.md

 If Version B (interactive guide) shows higher conversion rates but slightly lower retention, how would you balance these results when making a recommendation to the business?
 Hint: Consider the long-term value of higher conversions versus the potential impact of reduced retention.
 You might suggest refining Version B to improve retention without sacrificing conversions.

-The added file comprises of all the detailed and structured answers to all the above case study question.